Timthreetwelve/TrayLauncher/TrayLauncher/ReadMe.md

 TrayLauncher should be able to launch anything that you can launch using the built-in Run dialog.

-If you really dislike all the tray icons, you can use your own.
-Navigate to TrayLauncher's folder in Program Files and then to the Images folder.
-Rename one of the icons.
-Edit one of the existing icons or copy a new icon into that folder and name it the original name of the one that was renamed.
-Then select that icon color in Preferences.
-Note that the new icon must be an ICO file and not another image format.

 #### Notices and License